 Remote work can lead to isolation, with more people staying indoors and feeling disconnected from fellow teammates.
 Members in a team work together to brainstorm, challenge one another, support each other, and create something wonderful together.
 But this is harder to achieve in a remote workforce.
 And it can hurt even more for employees who don’t feel motivated enough to put their best foot forward.

 People need to connect with others, and virtual mentoring programs can bridge this gap.
 You can use these programs to create an intentional space for employees to connect and interact with one another.
+You can also build more focused communities using online community software to create more engagement among employees.

 Examples of virtual mentoring